Trinitro21/tpv/README.md

 * `hidemouse`
 	Hides the mouse on touch input and shows it on mouse input.
 	Default is 1.
+* `buttonlisten`
+	When `rightclickonhold` is activated, the mouse button press can cause the mouse to be shown.
+This option simply sets whether mouse buttons should be detected when `inputmethod` is `xinput2`.
+	Default is 1.
 * `mousedevice`
 	The device to capture mouse events from.
 Only used if `hidemouse` is 1 and `inputmethod` is `libevdev`.
 	Default is -1.